sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 sensuctl handler update keepalive
 {{< /highlight >}}

 The first prompt will be for environment variables.
 Just press `return` to continue.
-The second prompt is for the filters selection--enter `is_incident` to apply the is_incident filter.
+The second prompt is for the filters selection &mdash; enter `is_incident` to apply the is_incident filter.

 {{< highlight shell >}}
 ?
 Filters: is_incident